Escott & Mutrux Construct Riveting Musical Time Machine

 There is more to “Million Dollar Quartet” than the magical music.
 Plot tension arises from secrets the stars are keeping from each other.
 The stakes are high.
 Each artist stands to lose something irreplaceable.

 If you’re wondering whether they are going to play your favorite song, the answer is yes.
 Although “Quartet” packs in over two dozen hits, each feels fresh and new, tapping into some major nostalgia.
-Each musicians is fantastic in his/her own right and adept at channeling the musical legends they are cast to play, avoiding caricature.
+Each musician is fantastic in his/her own right and adept at channeling the musical legends they are cast to play, avoiding caricature.

 Arguably, the best performances come during the encore, when the characters re-emerge in sparkling blazers to play one last song each.
 Even Phillips shows off his harmonica skills in the boot-stomping encore.
 And of course, showboat Lewis closes it all out, balancing on his piano bench with one leg high in the air while he pounds the keys, jumping on top of the instrument and playing behind his back, like a true star.
 After all, Lewis once set his piano on fire and played through the flames to upstage a closing act.